amirandarabi/ARM-cpu/README.md

 # ARM-cpu

->> Designing a simple ARM CPU
+**Designing a simple ARM CPU

->>Reference:
+**Reference:
-    Computer Organization and Design:
+    Computer Organization and Design :
     The Hardware/Software Interface
     ARM® Edition

->> We are using Verilog language in this project
+**We are using Verilog language in this project

-Group2 : Fatemeh Mohamadi - Amir Andarabi
+**Group2 : Fatemeh Mohamadi - Amir Andarabi